Take Some Time to Prep Your Children for Daylight Saving Time With These These Simple Tips

-You can reset kids’ internal clocks more easily by easing them into it ahead of time
+You can more easily reset your children's internal biological clocks by easing them into the time change on March 8

-Most of your digital clocks will automatically change when Daylight Saving Time (DST) kicks in, but your child's internal clock won't make the change so easily—unless you prepare them beforehand.
+Most of your digital clocks will automatically change when Daylight Saving Time (DST) kicks in on March 8, but your children's internal clocks won't make the change as easily unless you prepare them beforehand.
+If you have children, you know how difficult adjusting to a time change can be.
+But many parents don't do much to prepare their children for the time change, leading to messy sleep patterns.

-According to the Pediatric Sleep Council, it can take up to 10 days for kids to fully reset their internal clocks to adjust to DST.
-This is because the signals telling the child's body when it's time to begin and end the day change with the times of day with certain amounts of light.
+According to the Pediatric Sleep Council, it can take up to 10 days for kids to fully reset their internal clocks to adjust to Daylight Saving Time.
+This is because the brain signals that tell the child's body when it is time to begin and end the day change based on the amount of sunlight at a given time of day.

-According to pediatric sleep expert Dr. Jodi Mindell, shifting bedtimes earlier by a few minutes every day leading up to the time change will enable parents to avoid meltdowns at bedtime on March 12 and in the morning on March 13.
+According to pediatric sleep expert Dr. Jodi Mindell, shifting bedtimes earlier by a few minutes every day leading up to the time change will enable parents to avoid meltdowns.

 "If possible, making slower changes can be beneficial," she says.
 "Start on Thursday night, shifting bedtime earlier by 15 minutes every day.
 Or, start on Saturday night shifting 30 minutes earlier."